njh27/spikesorting_fullpursuit/README.md

 consuming and may cause your GPU to either crash or timeout.
 It is likely that the watchdog timer for your operating system or graphics card will need to be increased in order to successfully run.
-Alternatively, you could run using a smaller 'max_gpu_memory' or with shorter segment durations, which will sort less data in each GPU call and therefore might run faster without causing a timeout.
+Alternatively, you could run using a smaller 'max_gpu_memory' or run with smaller segment durations, both of which will sort less data in each GPU call and therefore might run faster without causing a timeout.
 Be sure that the program is discovering and using the desired GPU.

 When using the Jupyter notebook under git, it will likely be useful to configure